liuzikai/Maple-Anki-Utility/resource/user-manual.md

 The word to learn.

-In the textbox, press Enter to trigger [Collins Web Query](#collins-web-directory) on the current subject.
+In the textbox, press Enter to trigger pronunciation and [Collins Web Query](#collins-web-directory) on the current subject.

 To select the card types to generate, use the checkboxes on the right: `R` for Recite, `S` for Spelling, `D` for Dictation (three card types of the [Maple Anki Template](https://github.com/liuzikai/Maple-Anki-Template)).